What is Zero Emission Car?

 Electric company car drivers were already set to enjoy a tax reduction.
 The appropriate percentage for 2019/20 is 16% and was due to fall to 2% from 6 April 2020.
 The further decrease to 0 percent ensures that in 2020/21.
 Thus all who opted for an electric company vehicle will reap the tax-free gain.
 Their employers will also be relieved by the associated Class 1A National Insurance charge.

-Case study
+Case Study

 Kim has an electric company car throughout 2019/20, 2020/21, and 2021/22.
 The car has a list price of £32,000.
-Kim is a higher rate taxpayer.
+Kim is a higher-rate taxpayer.

-In 2019/20, Kim is taxes on 16% of the list price – a taxable benefit of £5,120.
-As a higher rate taxpayer, the tax hit is £2,048 (40% of £5,120).
+In 2019/20, Kim is taxed on 16% of the list price – a taxable benefit of £5,120.
+As a higher-rate taxpayer, the tax hit is £2,048 (40% of £5,120).
 Her employer must also pay Class 1 National Insurance of 13.8% on the taxable amount (£706.56).

 In 2020/21, the appropriate percentage is 0% so there is no tax or Class 1A National Insurance to pay.
 This is a significant reduction compared to 2019/20.